Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Workspace Guided-DaSH Method

 \subsection{Translation to Low-level Motion Hypergraph}

-Once $\mathcal{H}_{ts}$ is constructed, we compute a set of paths to form $\mathcal{H}_m$. \blue{ To ensure that the robots roughly follow their paths over the skeleton and that narrow passages in the environment are efficiently traversed, we leverage the skeleton to guide the construction of local paths along skeleton edges.
-To compute paths through task space elements, we use the dynamic sampling region advancement procedure from CDR-RRT~\cite{mmuma-smrmpcetg-23}.}
+The motion hypergraph $\mathcal{H}_m$ stores the configurations and motions between them that make up the robots' paths through the task space elements and hyperarcs from $\mathcal{H}_{ts}$.
+For each task space element and hyperarc $x_{ts} \in \mathcal{V}_{ts} \cup \mathcal{E}_{ts}$, ordered from start to goal \blue{(line~\ref{line:order})}, a path is computed in the composite space of the robots contained therein \blue{(line~\ref{line:plan})}.
+These paths become vertices and hyperarcs in $\mathcal{H}_m$.
+To ensure that the robots roughly follow their paths over the skeleton and that narrow passages in the environment are efficiently traversed, we leverage skeleton guidance during path construction.
+To compute paths through task space elements, we use the dynamic sampling region advancement procedure from CDR-RRT~\cite{mmuma-smrmpcetg-23}.

-Considering transition hyperarcs that represent multiple robots moving through a skeleton vertex, we stop the movement of the robots along the incoming skeleton edges a small distance $\delta$ from the end of each edge. \blue{We've found that setting $\delta$ to the diameter of the region used for the dynamic sampling region advancement works well.} We then grow an RRT~\cite{l-rrtntpp-1998} in the composite space of these robots from the last configuration on the robots' incoming skeleton edges to a sampled configuration at least $\delta$ distance away from the skeleton vertex of the robots' next skeleton edges.
+Considering hyperarcs that represent multiple robots moving through a skeleton vertex, we stop the movement of the robots along the incoming skeleton edges a small distance $\delta$ from the end of each edge \blue{to avoid conflicts while moving into the vertex}.
+We've found that setting $\delta$ to the diameter of the region used for the dynamic sampling region advancement works well.
+We then grow an RRT~\cite{l-rrtntpp-1998} in the composite space of these robots from the last configuration on the robots' incoming skeleton edges to a sampled configuration at least $\delta$ distance away from the skeleton vertex of the robots' next skeleton edges.
 Here, we simply grow an RRT rather than using CDR-RRT to avoid forcing the robots to reach the skeleton vertex at the same time, creating congestion.
-Composition hyperarcs and transition hyperarcs not associated with movement in the task space hypergraph correspond directly to vertices and hyperarcs in the motion hypergraph.

-We consider construction of a local path to have failed if the RRT fails to be extended a given number of times during planning.
-In this case, we impose a constraint that the MAPF solution from which we build $\mathcal{H}_{ts}$ cannot contain the same group of robots traversing along either a skeleton edge that failed or the same groups of robots traversing along the incoming and outgoing skeleton edges to a skeleton vertex that failed.
-We then recompute $\mathcal{H}_{ts}$ and try again to construct $\mathcal{H}_m$.
-Similarly, if conflicts are found between robots traversing different portions of the skeleton simultaneously, constraints are imposed to prevent the relevant robot groups from traversing these segments of the skeleton together.
+We consider construction of a path to have failed if the RRT fails to be extended a given number of times during planning \blue{(line~\ref{line:fail})}.
+In this case, we impose a constraint that the MAPF solution from which we build $\mathcal{H}_{ts}$ cannot contain the same group of robots traversing along either a skeleton edge that failed or the same groups of robots traversing along the incoming or outgoing skeleton edges to a skeleton vertex that failed.
+We then recompute $\mathcal{H}_{ts}$ \blue{(line~\ref{line:hts})} and try again to construct $\mathcal{H}_m$.